QClash: QClash 16 — 'Soft' comments and Zorko vs Miller

 The Suns quickly captured ascendency early in the third quarter and held the lead until a contentious free kick was awarded to Harris Andrews, which resulted in a goal after the three-quarter time siren and subsequently handed the lead back to Brisbane.
 Upon viewing the replay, commentator Alastair Lynch stated "I actually don't think that is a holding free kick."
-Two quick goals allowed the Suns to build a nine-point lead early in the fourth quarter but a controversial 50 metre penalty for impeding the protected zone in the middle of the ground appeared to diminish the Gold Coast's momentum and resulted in a Brisbane goal from Allen Christensen.
+Two quick goals allowed the Suns to build a nine-point lead early in the fourth quarter but a controversial 50 metre penalty for impeding the protected zone in the middle of the ground appeared to diminish Gold Coast's momentum and resulted in a Brisbane goal from Allen Christensen.
 Four minutes later Dayne Beams kicked a crucial goal midway through the fourth quarter to give Brisbane a four-point lead.
 Despite the margin remaining at four points for the last two and a half minutes, the Lions would hold the lead and walk away victorious 10.18 (78) to 11.8 (74) in QClash 16.
 Dayne Beams was awarded the Marcus Ashcroft Medal for his magnificent 38-disposal performance.
 Gold Coast midfielder Touk Miller was given the task of tagging Brisbane captain Dayne Zorko for the entire game and camera footage consistently showed the two engaging in scuffles with one another throughout the match.
 In the moments following the final siren, Zorko went directly to Miller and yelled expletives to his face before smiling and extending his hand to shake Miller's.
 The pair shook hands before Zorko continued to follow Miller around the field with his hand extended.
 As was the case after QClash 15, the media criticised Zorko for demonstrating a lack of sportsmanship in the days that followed.
 Four fines were handed to players from either side after the match; Brisbane's Luke Hodge and Mitch Robinson as well as Gold Coast's Brayden Fiorini and Sean Lemmens received fines.
 A month after the clash, Touk Miller stated "we don't like each other" when asked about Zorko and the rivalry between the two clubs.